EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 *Figure 1: Circuit Schematic*
 ## &#x1F537; `Solar Panel and Battery voltages sensing`
 In order to sense the solar panel voltage a voltage divider was used to step it down, as it can be greater than the maximum voltage of 5V that the Arduino can handle and thus it can damage the board.
-On the other hand, the maximum battery voltage, as described in the datasheet, is approximately 2.25V and thus we directly read it (as shown in the schematic), without using a devider, for better accuracy.
+On the other hand, the maximum battery voltage, as described in the datasheet, is approximately 2.25V and thus we directly read it (as shown in the schematic), without using a divider, for better accuracy.
 ## &#x1F537; `Buck Converter design`
 The main part of the MPPT charge controller, is its buck converter.
 For this project, the frequency of that converter was set to be 50kHz.
 Note that, in general, the